 Copying and Copyright – HGST students are expected to purchase or otherwise obtain a copy of each required textbook.
 A copy of the required textbook for each HGST course is placed on reserve in the Library every semester; however, reserve books may not be removed from the Library nor may they be photocopied in their entirety.
-Except in cases where a book is out of copyright (published prior to 1923) or is not available at a reasonable cost, photocopying an entire book is forbidden under U.S. Copyright Law.
-Following is the actual text that the U.S. Copyright Office suggests posting in libraries and that is posted in the HGST library.
+Except in cases where a book is out of copyright (published prior to 1923) or is not available at a reasonable cost, photocopying an entire book is forbidden under U.S. Copyright Law (Title 17, U.S Code).

 Directed Study – Students may request, on a limited basis, to complete courses on the basis of “directed study” rather than through classroom instruction, subject to the following limitations:

-- Students may enroll in no more than one directed study in any semester.
+2. Students may enroll in no more than one directed study in any semester

-- Students may count no more than two directed studies toward the completion of the Master of Arts in Counseling or Master of Theological Studies degree program.
-Students may count no more than three directed studies toward the completion of the Master of Divinity degree program.
+3. Students may count no more than two directed studies toward the completion of the Master of Arts in Counseling, Spiritual Direction, or Missional Leadership or the Master of Theological Studies Students may count no more than three directed studies toward the completion of the Master of Divinity.
 Any directed study over the stated limits will not count toward fulfillment of the degree program.

-- A course which is listed on the schedule but does not meet minimum enrollment may be taught with a modified schedule and will not be considered a directed study.
+9. A course, which is listed on the schedule but does not meet minimum enrollment, may be taught with a modified schedule and will not be considered a directed study.

 Student files are kept in the Registrar’s Office until five years after the student’s date of graduation or the student’s last day of attendance.
 Following that date, some records, such as academic transcripts, changes of grade forms, and applications for admission, are maintained by HGST, either in hard copy or digitally, according to an approved Records and Retention Schedule.
 Records not scheduled for retention will be destroyed.